kct2020/goutpal-com-skeleventy/site/blog/personal-gout-food-research/index.md

 Firstly, you need to decide a control period and an experiment period.
 During the control period, you eat the same things every day.
 Then during the experiment period, you change one food only.
 Maintaining the same total calorie intake.
 As the effects of food on uric acid take time to reach their maximum, the longer your time periods, the better.
 But most people soon get tired of the same food each day.
 So choose a time period you are sure you can keep to.

 Secondly, you need to arrange blood tests for uric acid, liver function, and kidney function.
 Because that tells you how your food change affects your general health.
 As well as your uric acid levels.
 But consult your doctor before you start.
 As they might also recommend other tests such as cholesterol, glucose, etc.

+Thirdly, you should keep a daily log of symptoms.
+Because gout flares can affect uric acid levels.
+Also other non-gout symptoms might indicate a bad reaction to your experimental food.

 Then your food experiment routine is:<ol>
 <li>Baseline blood tests</li>